Polyphenols provide most of our dietary antioxidants

 nectar into honey.

-content of honey counters
+Polyphenol antioxidant content of honey countersoxidantactivity.

 The polyphenols account for its anti-inflammatory activity and are able to prevent